juzraai/cordis-projects-crawler/docs/README.md

 You can start the crawling by calling the `crawlProjects` method of the `CordisCrawler` object.
 This method has 3 different signatures:

 * `crawlProjects()` - uses the configuration passed in crawler constructor
-* `crawlProjects(args: Array<String>)` - you can pass command line arguments here to override the crawler object's internal configuration
+* `crawlProjects(args: Array<String>)` - you can parse command line arguments with this method, it will overwrite the crawler object's internal configuration
-* `crawlProjects(seed: Iterator<Long>)` - use this if you want to override only the RCN seed
+* `crawlProjects(seed: Iterator<Long>)` - use this if you want to override only the RCN seed, the internal configuration object will remain untouched

-The method doesn't return anything just does the following:
+The method will

-* initializes modules
+* initialize modules
-* iterates through seed RCNs and runs processors on each RCN
+* iterate through seed RCNs
+* run processors on each RCN
-* finalizes modules
+* run exporters on each chunk of 100 RCNs
+* and finally, close modules.